← Back to Stories

-Teal independents in Australia discuss forming a new political party amid electoral reforms and rising One Nation support
+Teal independents discuss forming a new political party amid Liberal shift and One Nation rise

 Consensus Summary